aduchini/UFOs/README.md

 One drawback of this design is that making changes to filter criteria can be cumbersome.
 This design can be benefited from the addition of a "clear all" button.

 Some recommendations for further development:
-- Input field validation to verify that the selected criteria is present in the data, would be helpful.
+- Input field validation to verify that the selected criteria is formatted correctly and present in the data, would be helpful.
 - Some fields where the values available are more narrow, such as country and state, could benefit from the use of dropdowns, instead of input text fields.